Deception Tip 88:

 People in espionage lie all the time and they have to, to save their lives and other people’s lives.
 If you’re a co-agent with them and you see that they’re lying, are you going to call out their lie in front of the enemy and both of you get executed?
 I don’t think so.

-So, each thing is really a case by case basis and you’re best to use your best judgment.
-Each time though, you need to think about it, high stake or low stake lie, high stakes lies you have to be careful with, low stake lies, probably not worth it.
+So, each thing is really on a case-by-case basis and you’re best to use your best judgment.
+Each time though, you need to think about it, high stake or low stake lies, high stakes lies you have to be careful with, low stake lies, are probably not worth it.